Byron/prodash/README.md

     * Use a join handle and await it - this will drop the future properly
 * `select()` might not work with complex futures - these should then be `boxed()` if `Unpin` isn't implemented.

-## Changelog

-### v1.1.5

-* Flush stdout when the TUI stopped running.
-That way, the alternate/original screen will be shown right away.

-### v1.1.4

-* Don't pretend to use &str if in fact an owned string is required.
-This caused unnecessary clones for those who pass owned strings.

-### v1.1.3

-* hide cursor or a nicer visual experience